srenner/CANgrow/README.md

 ## Environment

 The Farm can have 1 or more Environments.
 Each Environment has its own temperature, humidity, and light schedule.
-If you have multiple rooms or multiple tents, each one is a separate environment.
-Each environment runs on a Raspberry Pi RP2040 microcontroller with a MCP25625 CAN Controller chip.
+If you have multiple rooms or multiple tents, each one is a separate Environment.
+Each Environment runs on a Raspberry Pi RP2040 microcontroller with a MCP25625 CAN Controller chip.

 - Microcontroller - [Adafruit RP2040 CAN Bus Feather with MCP2515 CAN Controller - STEMMA QT](https://www.adafruit.com/product/5724)
 - Environment sensor - [Adafruit BME688 - Temperature, Humidity, Pressure and Gas Sensor - STEMMA QT](https://www.adafruit.com/product/5046)